Italian prosecutors want Berlusconi to face new corruption trial

-NAPLES, Italy (Reuters) - Prosecutors on Thursday called for former Prime Minister Silvio Berlusconi to face another trial, on charges of bribing a senator, deepening the legal troubles of a key ally in Italy’s coalition government.
+NAPLES, Italy, May 9 (Reuters) - Prosecutors on Thursday called for former Prime Minister Silvio Berlusconi to face another trial, on charges of bribing a senator, deepening the legal troubles of a key ally in Italy’s coalition government.

 A Naples judge must decide whether the evidence is sufficient to indict Berlusconi and order a trial.